Farischt/Rent-a-book/README.md

 First, you'll need node.js and node package manager "npm" installed : [https://nodejs.org/en/].

-- Our version of node.js : v14.17.0. **Make sure to use this version of node to avoid any compatibility issue**
+- Our version of node.js : v14.17.6. **Make sure to use this version of node to avoid any compatibility issue**
-- Our version of npm : v7.12.1.
+- Our version of yarn : v1.22.15.

 ## Technologies